MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/434-local-script-scope.png)

-For this tutorial, we want every other participant in the experience to be able to see any interactions with the video player and see the video itself play and pause.
+For this tutorial, we want all participants in the experience to be able to see any interactions with the video player and see the video itself play and pause.
 To ensure this, make sure the "Share visual script variables on this Game Object" option is selected.
 The information box below this option tells you what's shared and what remains local.

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/435-share-variables.png)